joe307bad/act/docs/Roadmap.md

 - ✅ **[MOBILE]** - Text search for Achievement Selector
 - [ ] **[MOBILE]** - Info icons to see Achievement description
 - [ ] **[MOBILE]** - Fields for note, approved (non-admins default to false), and submit for creation
+    - Can we do some sort of checkin receipt upon creation?
+    - Maybe a little modal that dismisses itself after a couple seconds?

 #### Checkin/Feed